Dazzlecube/Stories-Untold/content/posts/shareholdervalueexcuse.md

 During World War II, Farben built Monowitz, its own private concentration camp to man its rubber factory.
 IG Farben purchased 25,000 slaves from the Reich, among them as many children as possible (the Reich charged less for child slaves).
 Even by the standards of Nazi death camps, Monowitz conditions were inhuman.
-Monowitz's prisoners were worked to death in just three months.
+Monowitz's prisoners life expectancy was three months, and just one month for those working in the mines.
 The conditions were *so brutal that the SS guards sent official complaints to Berlin*.[^2]

 When 24 Farben executives were tried at Nuremberg, they argued that they had no choice but to pursue slave labor – it was *their duty to their shareholders*.

-Even tough the Nuremberg trials did not recognise the fiduciary duty to maximise profit as a defence, [19 of these executives were nonetheless found non-guilty](https://en.wikipedia.org/wiki/IG_Farben_Trial) of slavery charges (but some were still charged on other accounts of plundering or conspiracy).
+Even tough the Nuremberg trials did not recognise the fiduciary duty to maximise profit as a defence, [19 of these executives were nonetheless found non-guilty](https://en.wikipedia.org/wiki/IG_Farben_Trial) of slavery charges (but some were still charged on accounts of plundering or conspiracy).

 Now this example is not yet another instance of Godwin's law.
 Our current economy still runs on sweat-shops and [child labor](https://www.unicef.org/press-releases/child-labour-rises-160-million-first-increase-two-decades) to supply our cheap goods and maintain companies' margins.